You are about to embark on an exciting journey!

 Wondering how this is done?
 Follow the steps below and we’ll see you soon at the pool!

-1. You are advised to come about 10 minutes earlier and get changed.
+1. You are advised to come about 15 minutes earlier and get changed.
 Swim diaper is compulsory for all babies.
-Please standby bath towel and baby toiletries (baby shampoo, cotton bud, changing mat etc) for your child to shower and get changed after the lesson.

 2. For hygiene purposes, please shower before entering pool.
 You are advised to enter the pool and begin warm up activities about 5 mins before lessons.
 Remember, do not start too early, as babies have short attention span.
 We want to keep them attentive during the lesson.